Department of Classics

 Summary of Goals and

 Your final grade will be determined in the following way:

 There are no exams in this course.
 Instead there will be a

 series of quizzes, both announced and unannounced, in

-class writing assignments, map work and other in-class activities.
+class writing assignments, group work and other in-class activities.
 The average of these

-activities will be weighted as three units towards your final grade.
+activities will be weighted as nine units towards your final grade.

 Short Writing Assignments